View our Disability Services Brochure here

 These bathrooms are especially equipped for people with disabilities.
 It is possible for a person with a disability to use them with or without an attendant.
 Two pre-security unisex bathrooms are located to the right (just past Hudson News) and to the left of Concourse D security, behind the airline ticket counters.

-When dropping off departing passengers, please inform your air carrier service provider to meet the passenger at the outer curb.
+When dropping off departing passengers, please inform your service provider to meet the passenger at the outer curb.

 The Americans with Disabilities Act (ADA) states that a public entity is required to inform the public of the protections against discrimination afforded to them by Title II of the ADA, including information about how Title II requirements apply to its particular programs, services, activities and benefits (28 CFR §35.106).
 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of disability in any program, service or activity that receives Federal funds.
 Maryland Aviation Administration (MAA) receives such funds for airport construction and other programs and services through the Federal Aviation Administration (FAA).